VARID-XR/VARID-plugin-unreal/README.md

 - Sensitivity can be adjust in shader VARIDNormalMapCS.usf

 ## CloudXR
-- CloudXR is not compatible with VARID.
+- Currently CloudXR is not compatible with VARID.
-- At time of writing Q3 2021, it is not Not possible to send realtime camera image to the server (therefore AR not possible) and eye tracking is not supported therefore even in VR mode it would be quite limited.
+- At time of writing Q3 2023, it is not Not possible to send realtime camera image to the server (therefore AR not possible) and eye tracking is not supported therefore even in VR mode it would be quite limited.
 - No back channels for sending eye tracking data. not even for sending microphone audio.
 This will likely change.